 The School of Engineering is privileged to attract high fliers and seeks to recognise and promote achievement, talent, ideas, hard work and diversity.
 We regularly offer a number of scholarships.

-After graduation you’ll typically find employment within advanced industries as diverse as aerospace, consumer goods, electronics and pharmaceuticals, as well as the more traditional light- and heavy- engineering sectors.
+After graduation you’ll typically find employment within advanced industries as diverse as aerospace, automotive, consumer goods, electronics and pharmaceuticals, as well as the more traditional light- and heavy- engineering sectors.

 BEng 3 years full time